arungudelli/angularjswiki/content/en/angular/How-to-Change-Angular-port-ng-serve-port-number-from-4200-to-other/index.md

 ## Adding default port number in project's angular.json file.

-In latest version of Angular i.e., Angular 10+ we can configure the default port in project's `angular.json` file.
+In latest versions of Angular i.e., Angular 10+ we can configure the default port in project's `angular.json` file.

 Here are the steps to add default port number in Angular applications.